solana-foundation/solana-improvement-documents/proposals/0023-asynchronous-program-execution-and-broadcast.md

 Leaders are scheduled to propose blocks as they are currently by the LeaderSchedule.

-Proposer's are scheduled along side leaders to propose blocks.
-N number of proposers can be scheudled per slot.
-Proposers are scheudled at 2x the rate of leaders.
-So for every leader slot, there are N proposers producing 2 UserBlocks.
+Builder's are scheduled along side leaders to propose blocks.
+N number of builders can be scheudled per slot.
+Builder are scheudled at 2x the rate of leaders.
+So for every leader slot, there are N builders producing 2 UserBlocks.

 While a leader is scheduled, they receive and encode votes as normal.
-Any well formed UserBlocks that were received from the **previous** UserBlockSlot are added to the leaders PoH ledger as UserBlockEntry.
+Any well formed UserBlocks that were received from the previous UserBlockSlot are added to the leaders PoH ledger as UserBlockEntry.

-The N concurrent Proposers have 200ms slots to create blocks out of user transactions.
+The N concurrent Builder have 200ms slots to create blocks out of user transactions.
 These are transmitted to the network.
 The leader receives and decodes them and generates a UserBlockEntry, and adds it to PoH as soon as the leaders PoH has passed the